 Have More Questions about Your Baby’s Dental Health?

-When your child gets their first tooth, or by the time of their first birthday, schedule an appointment with Jenkins and LeBlanc.
+When your child gets their first tooth, or by the time of their first birthday, schedule an appointment at LeBlanc and Associates.
 We are always here to answer your questions about your baby’s dental health.
-Learn more about a baby’s tooth development in our Growing Healthy Smiles video.